JacobeCode/Voice-Translator/README.md

 - Code launch:

 To launch translation and synthesis from 'code level' solution, open `main_code_launch.py`.
 At the top of the code, you can find settings for program.
 Currently use:
-    for input text pass string in `settings.text_to_translate = ""`
+- for input text pass string in `settings.text_to_translate = ""`
-    for language from we translate pass language abbreviation in `settings.language_source = ''` for target labguage pass language abbreviation in `settings.language = ''`
+- for language from we translate pass language abbreviation in `settings.language_source = ''`
+- for target language pass language abbreviation in `settings.language = ''`

+---

 - UI launch: